VincentH-Net/CSharpForMarkup/README.md

 ![Entry C Sharp Short](img/EntryCSharpShort.png) C#, shorter

+See [Pro's and Con's](#declarative-c-versus-xaml-considerations) for a detailed comparison.

+## How?
-Note that **Bind** knows the default bindable property for each view type; you can omit it in most cases.
+Use **Bind** as in the above examples.
+Note that Bind knows the default bindable property for each view type; you can omit it in most cases.

 Bind a command to any type of view using **gesture recognizers**:
 ```CSharp